Hours: Mon-Fri, 9am-5pm

 MLA publishes two guides for writing and documenting research: the MLA Handbook for Writers of Research Papers, written for high school and undergraduate students, and the MLA Style Manual and Guide to Scholarly Publishing, for graduate students, scholars, and professional writers.

-The Chicago Manual of Style comprises two systems of citation: (1) the “humanities style” (notes and bibliography) and (2) the author-date system.
-Chicago is used by a wide assortment of fields, such as History, information science, and communications/journalism.
+The Chicago Manual of Style comprises two systems of citation: (1) the “humanities style” (notes and bibliography) and (2) the author-date system Chicago is used by a wide assortment of fields, such as history, information science, and communications.
 However, fields that use Chicago may also use APA or MLA.
 Art history, classics, film/TV, and philosophy may employ either style.

 The APA style is commonly used by fields in the social sciences such as psychology, linguistics, and education.
 APA publishes the Publication Manual of the American Psychological Association, a pocket guide, and instructor and student manuals.

-This page was created by Bright Yuan.
-To suggest a resource or report a broken link, email the GWC at firstname.lastname@example.org.
+To report a broken link, please email us at firstname.lastname@example.org.